Posted workers from countries in the EU/EEA or Switzerland in Norway

 Before you travel to Norway

-If you are from an EU/EEA country or Switzerland and have an employer in your home country, and your employer sends you to do some work in Norway, you need to bring two documents with you from your home country: certificate A1 and certificate S1.
+Are you from an EU/EEA country or Switzerland and have an employer in your home country who sends you to Norway to work?
+Then you need to bring two documents from your home country: an A1 certificate and an S1 certificate.

-Contact the social security authorities in your home country to get certificate A1 and certificate S1.
+Contact the social security authorities in your home country to get an A1 certificate and an S1 certificate.

-Certificate S1 documents your right to be covered for healthcare services in Norway.
-Certificate A1 documents your national insurance membership in your home country, and that you should not pay a social security contribution to Norway.
+• The A1 certificate documents your national insurance membership in your home country and that you should not pay a social security contribution to Norway.

 Example

-Lech is Polish and is employed by a firm in Poland.
+Lech from Poland is employed by a firm in his home country.
 He is going to work in Norway for this firm for a period.
-He makes sure he has certificate A1 and certificate S1 before he travels.
+Before he travels, he makes sure he has an A1 certificate and an S1 certificate .

 2